zamzterz/Flask-pyoidc/docs/quickstart.md

 If you want to apply both OIDC-based authentication and token-based authorization on your endpoint, you can use `access_control` decorator.
-Then the request will first be checked for a valid access token (in the `Authorization` header).
+The request will be first checked for a valid access token (in the `Authorization` header).
 If there is no token in the request it will fall back to the OIDC-based authentication mechanism.

 If there is a token in the request but it's invalid (e.g. expired, or missing required scopes) the request will